DTolm/VkFFT/README.md

 Include the vkFFT.h file and make sure your system has NVRTC/HIPRTC built.
 Provide the library with correctly chosen VKFFT_BACKEND definition.
 Only single/double precision for now.\
 To build CUDA/HIP version of benchmark, replace VKFFT_BACKEND in CMakeLists (line 5) with the correct one and optionally enable FFTW.
 VKFFT_BACKEND=1 for CUDA, VKFFT_BACKEND=2 for HIP.

+OpenCL:
+Include the vkFFT.h file.
+Provide the library with correctly chosen VKFFT_BACKEND definition.
+Only single/double precision for now.\
+To build OpenCL version of benchmark, replace VKFFT_BACKEND in CMakeLists (line 5) with the value 3 and optionally enable FFTW.
 ## Command-line interface
 VkFFT has a command-line interface with the following set of commands:\
 -h: print help\